axibase/atsd/administration/ssl-lets-encrypt.md

 ### HTTP-01 Challenge

 :::tip Note
-The `HTTP-01` challenge verifies your full control of the server by sending it a request on port `80`.
+The `HTTP-01` challenge verifies administrative control of the server by sending an HTTP request on port `80`.
 :::

 Ensure that port `80` is open and not bound to any process on the server where `certbot` is running.